 Chocolate coconut truffles are a healthier, naturally sweetened alternative to sugary store-bought truffles.
-They only require four common pantry ingredients!
+They are packed with energy, and only require four common pantry ingredients to make!
+(Photos updated 10/13/2020)

 Sometimes you just need a sweet treat.
 And chocolate.
 There is usually chocolate.
 But you don’t want to turn on the oven.